 The Red Crossbill is a small passerine bird belonging to the finch family.
 It has distinctively crossed mandibles, which it uses to extract seeds from conifer cones and other fruits.

-This species can be identified by its vivid colouring; males are red or orange in hue whilst females tend to have more green or yellow feathers.
+This species can be identified by its vivid coloring; males are red or orange, while females tend to have more green or yellow feathers.

-Furthermore, there is considerable variation between individuals of this species when it comes to their beaks size and shape as well as their calls—which range from short trills through chirps and harsh cackles up until loud rattling sounds at times.
+Furthermore, there is considerable variation between individuals of this species regarding their beaks’ size and shape and their calls, ranging from short trills through chirps and harsh cackles up to loud rattling sounds.

 Kingdom | Animalia |